 Do Fuck off.

 Chelsea have many black players at present, & a tradition of many Italian players & coaches since the 1990’s.
 If old, fat, white blokes like me had at any time started referring to ourselves en masse using racially offensive terms more usually aimed at black or Italian people would or should there have been any tolerance for this in the media or the law courts?
 Rightly not.
 Of course some direct intervention from Daniel Levy might have helped not just the Baddiel campaign but us all.
 Roman Abramovich, in despair at continued use of anti semitic chanting from Chelsea fans, has started his own campaign attempting to explain & re-educate the uninitiated.
 He paid for a 150 strong delegation of fans & club officials to go on a trip to Auschwitz in June 2018 with a view to future miscreants also being given the chance to make the journey rather than face a ground ban.
 Increasingly the antisemitic chanting is disappearing inside the ground although it was to be heard loudly & at length outside The Globe pub in Marylebone Road prior to the Carabao Cup Final against Manchester City earlier this year, & those on European trips have also told a different story.
-Racist chanting at Chelsea matches has always been more commonplace elsewhere in Europe & it sounds like these matches still attract some people, albeit a small sub section, not entirely motivated by a love of football when following the Blues over land & sea.
+Racist chanting at Chelsea matches has always been more commonplace at matches elsewhere in Europe which seems to attract some people, albeit a small sub section, not entirely motivated by a love of football when following the Blues over land & sea.
 Levy & Abramovich are both Jewish, & the latter clearly feels passionately over this issue, but maybe more Chelsea fans respect their owner & take notice of his wishes than Spurs followers do Levy.
 I have disliked him ever since watching Spurs lose at home to Getafe in the EUFA Cup in 2007.
 Rumour had it that he had recently been negotiating with Sevilla boss Juande Ramos to replace the likeable Martin Jol as Head Coach.
 The rumours had been denied.
 Jol spent the match prowling the touchline looking like the condemned man under huge pressure that he was, but when Spurs went 2-1 down the cameras shot to the director’s box where Levy had a ‘got him’ smirk written all over his face as he whispered into the ears of nearby associates like a combination of a low rent Mafia boss & a better dressed Del Boy.
 Jol had been labouring with a team containing a collection of below par but expensive signings that he was not thought to have requested or desired.
 It would appear that he was effectively sacked before the final whistle that night but appears to have been the last person to know, finding out not from Levy but via a text message from his nephew.
-Classy Danny boy, classy, and who was promptly appointed in his place?
+Charming.
+Who was promptly appointed in his place?
 Juande Ramos.
 Fancy that.
-Abramovich has also treated coaches shoddily, especially Claudio Ranieri & Carlo Ancelotti, but never so publicly & sadistically than Levy on this occasion.
+Abramovich has also treated coaches shoddily, especially Claudio Ranieri & Carlo Ancelotti, but never quite as sadistically.
 I liked Jol & remember him as a player at WBA.
-This may well have been the last time I felt any empathy for anyone connected to Spurs.
 Levy’s classless & spineless behaviour that night spoke volumes, so perhaps we should not have been too optimistic of a wholehearted support for the Baddiel Y Word initiative.
 Maybe, just maybe, there is some cause for hope however.
 Spurs recently launched another consultation with fans over the matter.
 We await the results.
 Given that thousands of Spurs fans do not spend their football watching time spouting terms of racial hatred under the spurious guise of reclamation we can only hope for a positive outcome.
-What I heard outside Stamford Bridge after the Carabao Cup game was not celebratory or without hate Mr Cameron, & if Katrina Law thinks shouting Yid Army! at prepubescent children during a woman’s football match is celebratory & a ‘call to arms’ then she is clearly even more stupid than I first feared.
+What I heard outside Stamford Bridge after the Carabao Cup game was not celebratory or without hate Mr Cameron, & if Katrina Law thinks shouting Y__ Army! at prepubescent children during a woman’s football match is celebratory & a ‘call to arms’ then she is clearly even more stupid than I first feared.
 Chelsea fans continue to live with the consequence of racist behaviour down the years from malign elements within the fanbase.
-I have to live with my own implicit indulgence of the yiddo chants at games in the latter part of the last century.
+I have to live with my own implicit indulgence of the y___o chants at games in the latter part of the last century.
 It is now time for Spurs & their less intelligent fans to stop hiding behind hollow delusion & help us all to forward the cause against anti semitism at football matches.
 Will they?
 Time will tell.